-- Maintaining the viability of the Grass Valley Tavern - Increasing partnership with the Meenar Industrial Park. - Developing day trip and short stay tourism amenity.
+- Improving the viability of the Grass Valley Tavern - Re-establishing partnerships with the Avon Industrial Park. - Developing day trip and short stay tourism amenity.

 7.4 Implementation Plan

 1. Community and Liveability

 Grass Valley will be a vibrant, family friendly community with a strong community spirit; offering a healthy lifestyle where people feel safe, are connected, engaged, proud to call Grass Valley home.
 Achieved by: